 Approaching dark clouds caught us as we neared the summit.
 The wind picked up and snow started falling.
 We quickly switched modes and descended on carveable hardpack with a little skiff on top.

 We skied to the car, drove down the road, and noticed it was only 9:00 o’clock.
 Scott was bemoaning the fact that Highlands ski area was closing this weekend and I was thinking about the heinous heap next to my Maytag.
 With little deliberation, we turned on the highway and headed up towards Aspen.
-A quick lap on Highland Bowl would make this day complete.
+A quick lap on Highland Bowl made this day complete.

 On top of the bowl, we saw friends, talked about skis and applauded six year old Reed Beidleman’s first ascent of 12,382 foot Highland Peak.
 We geared up and took off, testing the Goodes on the mountain’s steep, variable spring snow.